Actualizado Reviewed

 Use positive reinforcement to foster adherence success.

-• Inform patients of benefits of low or nondetectable levels of HIV viral load (e.g., “Undetectable = Untransmittable”) and increases in CD4 cell counts.
+• Inform people of the benefits of low or nondetectable levels of HIV viral load (e.g., “Undetectable = Untransmittable”) and increases in CD4 counts.

 Identify the type of and reasons for poor adherence and target ways to improve adherence.